 Let’s face it.
 We all have a bad day every now and then.
 Especially now more than ever working from home can lead to some insanity driving crossovers between your personal and professional life.
 Picture this: You’re trying to write copy for that hyped up product launch, with a dog that wouldn’t stop barking, a baby who wouldn’t stop wailing and a kitchen that refuses to get in order.
 Before you know it, you’ve spilled the boiling milk over or the dog has knocked over the keyboard, or you’re simply too distracted and the result is a glaring gaff!
 Typos, wrong email recipients, missing subject line, wrong custom fields left as codes, you name it.
-There’s a hundred ways to go wrong about an email.
+There’s a hundred ways to go wrong about an email and make those dreaded email marketing mistakes.

 And yet not all’s lost.
 An email mistake doesn’t have to cost you your job or your sleep!
 It happens to the best of us.
-It happens to the best of us.
-And the best part is, even if you do happen to mess up, you can more than redeem yourself or your brand with some clever or humorous damage control followup.
+And the best part is, even if you do happen to mess up, you can more than redeem your brand with some clever or humorous damage control followup.

 So, how do you Olivia Pope your way out of a situation when you or your boss think that the mistake truly calls for a follow up tail-between-the-legs email?
-We hit upon 10 such email followups that came on the heels of an email disaster and saved the day, and then some.
+We hit upon 10 such “apology” or recovery emails that came on the heels of an email disaster and saved the day, and then some.
 Don’t forget to get inspired!
 And dare we say, some of these might even be worth intentionally making a mistake for.

 Gotta love a recovery email that’s loaded with such humour you almost wonder if the goofup was the best thing to happen to them!